oopsmonk/BYOWB/README.md

 As long as you get the file output from `WBBuilder.py`, you can:

-- Put it on GitHub
+- Put it on GitHub, like [example.md](https://github.com/oopsmonk/BYOWB/blob/master/example.md)
 - Use [pandoc](http://pandoc.org/getting-started.html) convert markdown file into HTML, Microsoft Word, PDF, EPUB..etc.
 - [Use Sublime Text 3 to preview](http://oopsmonk.github.io/blog/2015/08/12/markdown-preview-use-sublime-text-3/)